-PIA accepts many different payment methods, including credit cards, PayPal, and various other online payments.
-Users can also pay with “hundreds of different gift cards,” including Starbucks, Bestbuy, and Walmart.
+When it comes to paying, PIA accepts credit cards, PayPal, and various other online payment systems.
+Users may also elect to pay with “hundreds of different gift cards,” including Starbucks, Bestbuy, and Walmart.

-Cheaper than most VPNs that are similar
+Cheaper than most similar VPNs

-Plenty of encryption options (including OpenVPN, our recommended protocol)
+Lots of encryption options (including OpenVPN, our recommended protocol)

 Fast connection speeds for streaming

-Servers all around the world
+Servers all over the world